ag497/Heston-Stochastic-Volatility-Model/README.md

 1. **Stochastic Processes**: The Heston Model assumes that both asset price and its variance follow stochastic processes.

-2. **Correlation**: There exists correlation between asset price and its variance.
+2. **Correlation**: There exists negative correlation between asset price and its variance.

 3. **Mean-Reverting Variance**: The variance process follows a mean-reverting stochastic process, specifically modeled using the CIR (Cox-Ingersoll-Ross) process.
 This reflects the empirical observation that volatility tends to return to its average level over time.